What Are Quarter Days & Why Do We Use Them?

 What happens on a quarter day?

-Another relevance of the quarter days is that all debts and lawsuits had to be settled and a public record made by the quarter day.
-This meant arguments and disputes – in theory at least – were not allowed to linger on.
-I think this has a wonderful resonance in the modern world where, although so much of our business is instant and instantly forgotten, the concepts of resolution and forgiveness aren’t always employed.
 It sounds perfectly sensible for us all to take time at least every quarter as an opportunity to reflect on the lessons and challenges of the previous 3 months and then have a moment of reckoning and settlement – wiping the slate clean – before moving on to the next season.
-Many business have quarterly financial reviews so ensure they are on track to meet their annual anticipated budget, but why not use the opportunity to reflect on what’s gone well and what can instead be let go as it is no longer serving the required purpose?
+Many businesses have quarterly financial reviews to ensure they are on track to meet their annual anticipated budget, but why not use the opportunity to reflect on what’s gone well and what can instead be let go as it is no longer serving the required purpose?

 In addition to rent payments, staff were hired and school terms started on the quarter days and for this reason in many schools and universities the autumn term is still called the Michaelmas term having often started on 29 September.